 Make a paste of plant parts, besan or corn flour and spices.
 Heat some oil on a flat heating pan.
 Put some paste over a pan and make it flat by pressing with fingers.
 Cook for 15 to 20 minutes.
 Kachru will be ready to serve.
 Repeat this process for rest of the paste.

 1/2 kg Kainth fresh flower, 1 Kg curd, 1 cup fresh coriander leaves (chopped), 3-5 green chillies, a pinch of black pepper powder, 1 table spoon rai powder, 2-3 medium sized chopped onions and salt according to taste.

-Boil and squeeze Kainth flowers then add to curd with ingredients listed above for preparing rayata or give a shallow fry to these boiled flowers in hot oil with onion and other spices listed above, before adding to curd.
+Boil for 2-4 minutes and squeeze Kainth flowers then add to curd with ingredients listed above for preparing rayata or give a shallow fry to these boiled flowers in hot oil with onion and other spices listed above, before adding to curd.
 Garnish recipe with coriander, Mentha piperta, Oxalis corniculata and Rumex hastata leaves Now rayata is ready to serve.
 It is little bitter in taste but one can eat to harness flowers medicinal properties.

 The fruit contains about 6.8% sugars, 3.7% protein, 1% ash, 0.4% pectin.
 Vitamin C is very low, about 1.2mg per 100 g 3.

 Seek professional advice before treating this plant medicinally.